-Explaining it with examples: early in the sales process, a close may get you an appointment to discuss your product/service, in which case, your ultimately selling the appointment, not the product/service in itself.
-In later stages, you might need to meet with a committee or a board of executives, in that case you’d be selling the meeting.
+Explaining it with examples: early in the sales process, a close may get you an appointment to discuss your product/service, in which case, you are ultimately selling the appointment, not the product/service in itself.
+In later stages, you might need to meet with a committee or a board of executives, in that case, you’d be selling the meeting.

 Don’t let this manageable process end up managing yourself, however.
 You must ultimately end up asking for an order to be made, and no sales conversation, no matter the step in the sales process, should ever end without an agreement to some kind of next step.